zeek/zeek/script-reference/autogenerated-package-index.rst

 :doc:`base/frameworks/notice </scripts/base/frameworks/notice/index>`

-   The notice framework enables Bro to "notice" things which are odd or potentially bad, leaving it to the local configuration to define which of them are actionable.
-This decoupling of detection and reporting allows Bro to be customized to the different needs that sites have.
+   The notice framework enables Zeek to "notice" things which are odd or potentially bad, leaving it to the local configuration to define which of them are actionable.
+This decoupling of detection and reporting allows Zeek to be customized to the different needs that sites have.

 :doc:`base/frameworks/cluster </scripts/base/frameworks/cluster/index>`

-   The cluster framework provides for establishing and controlling a cluster of Bro instances.
+   The cluster framework provides for establishing and controlling a cluster of Zeek instances.

 :doc:`base/frameworks/control </scripts/base/frameworks/control/index>`

-   The control framework provides the foundation for providing "commands" that can be taken remotely at runtime to modify a running Bro instance or collect information from the running instance.
+   The control framework provides the foundation for providing "commands" that can be taken remotely at runtime to modify a running Zeek instance or collect information from the running instance.

 :doc:`base/frameworks/netcontrol </scripts/base/frameworks/netcontrol/index>`

-   The NetControl framework provides a way for Bro to interact with networking hard- and software, e.g. for dropping and shunting IP addresses/connections, etc.
+   The NetControl framework provides a way for Zeek to interact with networking hard- and software, e.g. for dropping and shunting IP addresses/connections, etc.